LifeFone Medical Alert System Review 2025

 Equipment

 The Voice-in-Pendant Active system is a convenient, all-in-one wearable unit.
 Everything you need is built right into the pendant, so all you have to do is wear the necklace wherever you go.
 The black pendant features a two-way speaker and offers vibration feedback to help those with vision or hearing loss.
 This system has up to a five-day battery life.
-If you have a hard time remembering to charge your devices like I do, this is a major selling point.
+If you have a hard time remembering to charge your devices (like I do), that could be a major selling point.

 Service and Monitoring